Bug report #17185

 ok, thanks I understand better the technicality of what is going on here.
 But I think that we all agree that from a user point of view this is an unexpected thing.
 Also is not what we tell people about how editing works (if I'm not wrong in docs we tell people that changes are saved only when hitting the "save" button, regardless of the tool they use).

-#19 Updated by Jürgen Fischer about 7 years ago
+#19 Updated by Jürgen Fischer over 7 years ago

 Giovanni Manghi wrote: